 The social authority is broken down into different levels: 1-9, 10-19, and so on up totil 99.

 Another interesting thing to note is the impact of tactics used and their variety by social authority.
 This is not only unique but also a more important aspect of this analysis.

-Breaking the data of over 1.9 million tweets in terms of Social Authority gives following stats.
+Breaking down the data of over 1.9 million tweets in terms of sSocial authority gives us the following stats:

 Each one of the users tweeted differently.
 Altogether, the tweet count is 1.94 million and it is broken as follows, in terms of social authority:

-Factors like media vs. SAL (social authority level), hashtag length, or time of the day vs. authority level always require a large number of data to help you come up with better insight and highly accurate results.
+Factors like media vs. SAL (social authority level), hashtag length, or time of the day vs. authority level always require a large amount of data to help you come up with better insight and highly accurate results.

 Total vs. Any Engagement